pietrop/pietrop.github.io/_posts/blog/2016-04-07-beyond_video_as_black_boxes_on_the_web.md

 Interesting is the possibility, borrowed from the autoEdit export to EDL component, to export selections as EDL.

 <!-- an analyses of this algorithm, can be found in the appendix, as this was converted from js to ruby to move this conversion logic in the back end of the application. -->

 ### IBM Watson Developer Cloud(payed+free trial)
 IBM Watson Developer Cloud, [speech to text](https://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/speech-to-text.html)

->Check out the Speech-to-Text demo and choose from pre-recorded audio, upload a WAV file, or record on the fly in US English, UK English, Japanese, Spanish, Brazilian Portuguese, Modern Standard Arabic, or Mandarin and watch the service in action.
+>Check out the Speech to Text demo and choose from pre-recorded audio, upload a WAV file, or record on the fly in US English, UK English, Japanese, Spanish, Brazilian Portuguese, Modern Standard Arabic, or Mandarin and watch the service in action.
 The API returns metadata providing timestamps, confidence, and alternative hypothesis.
 The demo also includes options to help Watson learn and improve.

 [demo](https://speech-to-text-demo.mybluemix.net/)